Age Range Of Toddlers | Growth, Milestones, Care

 • Language flourishes through interactive games.

-• Social skills emerge by sharing toys or role-playing scenarios.
+• Social skills emerge by sharing toys, taking turns, or role-playing scenarios.

 Providing safe spaces with diverse materials—from blocks to musical instruments—encourages exploration that fuels brain development profoundly during these early years.